Tobi-Mob/Skul.Mod/README.md

 Features
 ===

-- TurboButtonMode for basic attacks.
+- TurboButtonMode for basic attacks (F2 Key).
    - Holding down the attack button attacks as fast as possible.
-   - Activate/Deactivate with F2.
-- Skull drops scale with current chapter.
+- Skull drops scale with current chapter (F3 Key).
    - Later chapters always drop higher rarity skulls.
    - Awakened versions of skulls can drop.
-- Item drops configurable to drop a higher quality item every N drops.
+- Modify gates (F4 Key)
    - Always spawn a Skull-Reward and a Item-Reward gate, if possible.
    - No broken gates will be spawned, if avoidable.
-- Infinite DarkQuartz to unlock upgrades.
+- Spawn DarkQuartz to unlock upgrades (F5 Key).
+- Item drops configurable to drop a higher quality item every N drops.

 Compability
 ===